 Over the next ten years, the number of staff and children served doubled.
 The need for full-day childcare became a growing issue, and by 1995 CUI becomes a lead agency for state-funded Community Partnership Grants (CPG).
 CPG provided tuition subsidies enabling families to afford full day care for their children.

-Today the agency’s 80 employees serve approximately 350 children, of infant, toddler and preschool age, from eleven unique suburban communities along the Rte.
+The agency’s 70 employees serve approximately 300 children, of infant, toddler and preschool age, from eleven unique suburban communities along the Rte.
 128 belt.
-These communities are Arlington, Belmont, Brookline, Burlington, Lexington, Needham, Newton, Waltham, Watertown, Wellesley and Woburn
+These communities are Arlington, Belmont, Brookline, Burlington, Lexington, Needham, Newton, Waltham, Watertown, Wellesley and Woburn.

 Communities United, Inc.’s mission is to provide high quality education and family services to a diverse population of children, ages 4 months to 5 years.
 We strive to ensure the success of the child, empower the family and strengthen the community.
 Our vision is to: